Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Or maybe, it spoke to a serious internal disconnect.
 "Well, either that means they ain’t got the means, or they ain’t got the will from th’ Alpha o’ Alphas.
 Either seems advantageous to us."

 "...The casualties, My Father."
-Tiyun seemed a bit...ah.
+Tiyun seemed a bit... ah.

 Okay.